DefinitionThis section has been translated automatically.

 NaturopathyThis section has been translated automatically.

-- Sabalis serrulatae fructus extracts of the saw palmetto fruit (Serenoa repens) are alternative therapies that can be used in postmenopausal androgenetic alopecia.
+- Sabalis serrulatae fructus extracts of saw palmetto fruit (Serenoa repens) are alternative therapies that can be used in postmenopausal androgenetic alopecia.

 LiteratureThis section has been translated automatically.